lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 Once the conditions has been set we record the image pipeline barrier by invoking the `vkCmdPipelineBarrier` function.

-The only missing method in t he `Texture` class is the `recordCopyBuffer`:
+The only missing method in the `Texture` class is the `recordCopyBuffer`:

 ```java
 public class Texture {